❄️ Winter Special Offer – Save up to 60% on your first year with Paymo!

 One way to do this is with employee pulse surveys.
 They gauge employees’ feelings about management style, company culture, and other work-related issues.
 For example, you can ask team members if they have the necessary resources to perform their jobs well or whether a new leave policy is fair.

-Another tool that measures employee satisfaction is the eNPS (employee net promoter score).
+Another tool that measures employee satisfaction is the eNPS (employee net promoter system).

 Employees rate the survey question on a scale of 0-10, 0 being unlikely and 10 being most likely.
 Survey respondents then fall under either one of three categories – promoters, passives, and detractors.